 - A. If an owner or operator fails to take corrective actions on, or prior to, a required date on a reported or observed spill or the potential to release pollutants, including sediment, into the storm water system, the City, or a designated contractor, may remediate the affected property at the owner or operator's expense, if the owner or operator does not take corrective actions.
-The owner or operator shall reimburse the City for all expenditures pertaining to the corrective action. - B.A.
-In addition to the penalties herein provided, any condition caused or permitted to exist in violation of any of the provisions of this chapter that the Public Works Director or designee considers to be an immediate threat to the public health, safety, and welfare and the environment may be summarily abated and/or restored by the City, or a designated contractor, with the owner or operator responsible to pay the costs of any abatement and restoration. - C.A.An authorized enforcement agent may enter private property, obtaining warrants when necessary, for the purpose of enforcing ordinances that affect the general welfare and public safety, as authorized in section-§7-1-4124(16), MCA. - D.A.
-Each day a violation continues shall constitute a new violation and any resultant fines will be assessed per the Storm Water Penalty Assessment and Escalation Table. - E.A.
-Failure to pay the costs to the City, or a designated contractor, as described in this chapter may result in the City placing a lien against the property.
-Continued non-payment may result in the City pursuing payment as outlined in §7-13-4309, MCA. - A. Any person convicted of violating any of the provisions of this chapter, with the exception of a late payment of a storm water utility bill, may be charged with a misdemeanor.
+The owner or operator shall reimburse the City for all expenditures pertaining to the corrective action. - B. In addition to the penalties herein provided, any condition caused or permitted to exist in violation of any of the provisions of this chapter that the Director or designee considers to be an immediate threat to the public health, safety, and welfare and the environment may be summarily abated and/or restored by the City, or a designated contractor, with the owner or operator responsible to pay the costs of any abatement and restoration. - C. An authorized agent may enter private property, for the purpose of enforcing ordinances that affect the general welfare and public safety, as authorized in §7-1-4124(16), MCA. - D. Each day a violation continues shall constitute a new violation and fines will be assessed per the Storm Water Penalty Assessment and Escalation Table. - E. Failure to pay the costs to the City, or a designated contractor, as described in this chapter may result in the City placing a lien against the property.
+Continued non-payment may result in the City pursuing payment as outlined in §7-13-4309, MCA.

+F. Any person convicted of violating any of the provisions of this chapter, with the exception of a late payment of a storm water utility bill, may be charged with a misdemeanor.
 The maximum fine imposed shall be \$500 per day and no imprisonment shall be imposed.

-13.27.540 Violation of Federalthe Clean Water Act
+13.27.540 Violation of the Clean Water Act

-Any owner or operator who violates any provision of this chapter or any provision of any permit issued pursuant to this chapter; who discharges pollutants, waste, or wastewater, so as to cause an illicit discharge into the WS4; storm water system, or who violates any cease and desist order, prohibition, or effluent limitation also, may be in violation of the Federal Clean Water Act and may be subject to the sanctions of that Actthereof, including civil and criminal penalties.
+Any owner or operator who violates any provision of this chapter or any provision of any permit issued pursuant to this chapter; discharges pollutants, waste, or wastewater, so as to cause an illicit discharge into the storm water system, or violates any cease and desist order, prohibition, or effluent limitation, may be in violation of the Clean Water Act and subject to the sanctions thereof, including civil and criminal penalties.